Lateral Lumbar Interbody Fusion

 After going home, patients should watch for any belly pain or weakness in the legs that make their legs buckle, and alert the surgeon right away if these symptoms occur.

 Pain medication is usually needed for a few days to weeks.
-Your surgeon may also provide you with a brace ot help the fusion heal.
+Your surgeon may also provide you with a brace to help the fusion heal.

 Outcomes for lateral lumbar interbody fusion are equivalent to those of traditional surgeries.
 Because this procedure is performed through a smaller incision, it may minimize muscle damage.